Ludwigia peploides

 Ludwigia peploides is a species of flowering plant in the evening primrose family known by the common names floating primrose-willow and creeping water primrose.
-It is native to Australia, New Zealand, North America, and South America, but it can be found on many continents and spreads easily to become naturalized.
+It is native to Australia, North America, and South America, but it can be found on many continents and spreads easily to become naturalized.
 It is well known as a troublesome aquatic noxious weed that invades water ecosystems and can clog waterways.
 This is perennial herb which grows in moist to wet to flooded areas.
 The stem can creep over 2 meters long, sometimes branching.
 It spreads to form mats on the mud, or floats ascending in the water.
 The leaves are several centimeters long and are borne in alternately arranged clusters along the stem.
 The flower has 5 to 6 lance-shaped sepals beneath a corolla of 5 or 6 bright yellow petals up to 2.4 centimeters long.
 The fruit is a hard, cylindrical capsule.

 Distribution

-Ludwigia peploides is native to Australia, New Zealand, North America, and South America.
+Ludwigia peploides is native to Australia, North America, and South America.

-US Distribution

-In the US it lives predominately along east and south west coast.
-States between Nevada, Washington, Michigan and all states north of New York do have a native species of L. peploides nor are they invasive.